unibas-tilics/tilics/2024/2024-Hackers/2024-Hackers.md

 # Hackers: White Hat VS Black Hat VS Grey Hat

 We all know what hackers are.
-Their hats show what they like to do!
+Even though they don't necessary wear hats, their actions shows what type of hackers they are!

 A White Hat is like a good detective who gets hired to fix problems and keep everyone safe.
 A Black Hat is like a sneaky thief who tries to break things or steal.